Who bought out Stone Brewery?

 Answered by Louis Krause

 As an expert sommelier and brewer, I am delighted to provide you with a detailed answer to the question of who bought out Stone Co.
 Recently, Sapporo USA completed its acquisition of Stone Brewing Co. in a deal worth $165 million.
-This acquisition marks a significant milestone in the industry and has garnered attention from enthusiasts and industry professionals alike.
+This acquisition marks a significant milestone in the craft industry and has garnered attention from beer enthusiasts and industry professionals alike.

-Sapporo USA, a subsidiary of the brewing giant Sapporo Holdings Limited, made its foray into the American craft beer market with this strategic acquisition.
+Sapporo USA, a subsidiary of the brewing giant Sapporo Holdings Limited, made its foray into the American market with this strategic acquisition.
 The decision to purchase Stone Brewing Co. demonstrates Sapporo's commitment to expanding its presence in the craft beer sector and tapping into the growing demand for high-quality, artisanal brews.

 Stone Brewing Co., founded in 1996 by Greg Koch and Steve Wagner, quickly gained a reputation for its bold and innovative beers.
 With a focus on hop-forward styles and a dedication to quality and craftsmanship, Stone Brewing Co. became one of the pioneers of the craft beer movement in the United States.